 Hearing loss is one of the most common conditions affecting

 older adults.
-Roughly one-third of Americans 65 to 74 years of age
+Roughly a third of Americans age 65 to 74, and 50% of

 Hearing loss comes in many forms.
 It can range from a mild loss